oslabs-beta/tkyo-drift/tkyo-drift/README.md

 Drift is detected across combinations of:

-- `modelType`: semantic, concept, lexical
+- `modelType`: semantic, concept
 - `ioType`: a string you specify
 - `baselineType`: rolling, training

-This results in six cosine similarity and euclidean distance comparisons (assuming you use the default models) for each ioType you declare.
+This results in four cosine similarity and euclidean distance comparisons (assuming you use the default models) for each ioType you declare.
 Since all drift calculations are performed against the same ioType, each specified type will increase your file counts linearly.

 - All embeddings are pooled across all input tokens to get mean values from the input
 - All embeddings are saved without normalization, but are normalized before COS similarity comparisons.